dottxt-ai/outlines/docs/reference/text.md

 # Text generation

-Outlines provides a unified interface to generate text with many language models, API-based and local:
+Outlines provides a unified interface to generate text with many language models, API-based and local.
+The same pattern is used throughout the library:

+1. Instantiate a generator by calling `outlines.generate.text` with the model to be used.
+2. Call the generator with the prompt and (optionally) some generation parameters.

 ```python
 from outlines import models, generate